cinemascience/cinema_movie/README.md

-frame_var   : time        # primary control variable along which movie is made; typically time FILE_choice : FILE        # which FILE* column of images to use in making movie views : phi   : -180 theta : 0
+frame_var   : time        # primary control variable along which movie is made; typically time FILE_choice : FILE        # which FILE* column of images to use in making movie views : phi   : -90 theta : 0
 ```
 There are error checks on the path and database name and to verify the database columns that will be used in the movie.
-If there are no images found that satisfy the requested movie parameters, an error message will print.
+If there are no images found that satisfy the requested movie parameters, a warning message will print.

 ## Usage